keigan-motor/Arduino-I2C-KM1/README.md

 - between SDA and 5V(or 3.3V) // Default SDA = 21
 - between SCL and 5V(or 3.3V) // Default SCL = 22

+### M5 Stack
+M5 Stack do not need external pullup resisters because it has pullup resisters.

 ## Basic
 Including the library and initialization are required to control KeiganMotor.
 ### Include library